TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 * Added Peds module with `GET /v1/characters/{characterId}/ped` and `PUT /v1/characters/{characterId}/ped` endpoints.

 For resource decisions see `progress-ledger.md`.
 Module details are documented in `modules/peds.md`.
+## Update – 2025-08-25

+Introduced jailbreak attempt tracking to support the **jailbreak** resource.

+* Added Jailbreak module with `/v1/jailbreaks`, `/v1/jailbreaks/active` and `/v1/jailbreaks/{id}/complete` endpoints.

+For resource decisions see `progress-ledger.md`.
+Module details are documented in `modules/jailbreak.md`.